EPHS-iOS/Spelunk-Knight/README.md

 Spelunk Knight is a metrovania game.
 The end goal is an open world with various NPCs, bosses, and various playable characters.
 We are using SpriteKit technology through Xcode to build our game, and a tilemap node for map design.

 Version 1.3 build 1:

-Display hit marker for attacking enemies, new enemy: rat, bug fixes.
+Display hit marker for attacking enemies, new enemy: rat, new app icon, bug fixes.

 Version 1.2 build 2:

 Full map with working teleportation, map background, new enemy: bat, a boss battle, 3 different attacks for player: fist, sword, and gun, Non-Playable characters that grant attacks, bug fixes.

 ![IMG_0451](https://user-images.githubusercontent.com/61213336/172192983-d36cb052-166a-4031-8616-8d44f0193d2b.png)